aras-p/glsl-optimizer/src/gallium/docs/source/tgsi.rst

 components as integers.
 Other instructions permit using registers as two-component vectors with double precision; see :ref:`Double Opcodes`.

+When an instruction has a scalar result, the result is usually copied into each of the components of *dst*.
+When this happens, the result is said to be *replicated* to *dst*. :opcode:`RCP` is one such instruction.

 Instruction Set
 ---------------